 My husband, although he did wear camo, did not wear camo to everything.
 He wore sports coats to special events too.
 With the spirit of traditional business dress for a celebration of life (see online suggestions) let's keep it that way for the service.
 Afterward we are going downstairs for the refreshments.
 If at that time people want to put on their camo, please hold it to that time.

-To send flowers to the family of Randy Merritt, please visit Tribute Store
+To plant a tree in memory of Randy Merritt, please visit Tribute Store